 You have tried the burgers.
 You have attempted the shakes.
 Try a famous New York pizza slice to complete your food experience here.

-In 1990, Patsy Grimaldi began making coal-fired bricks in Brooklyn because coal ovens were forbidden in Manhattan.
-Grimaldi made the decision to sell his business to Frank Ciolli later in the 1990s.
+1990, Patsy Grimaldi began making coal-fired bricks in Brooklyn because coal ovens were forbidden in Manhattan.
+Grimaldi decided to sell his business to Frank Ciolli later in the 1990s.

 Since the old Grimaldi’s restaurant’s lease renewal application was turned down, Ciolli was obliged to relocate the pizzeria there in 2011.
 The new location is next to an abandoned bank.